Anxiety is a very real thing for autistic children.

 If your child struggles with sensory processing disorder then situations where they have too much or too little sensory input may cause them to be overwhelmed and anxious.
 Children will also attach anxieties to past experiences so if, for instance, the school dining room was too noisy and hurt their ears last week then they might be anxious about going into the dining room in the future.

-There are many other causes of anxiety in children with autism and each child is different.
+There are many other causes of anxiety in autistic children and each child is different.

-Tips to help minimise anxiety for children with autism:
+Tips to help minimise anxiety for autistic children:

 Get to know the child.
 Knowing their sensory triggers and the things that make them anxious is a great starting point.
 From here you can start to address the issues to minimise the anxiety.